rjanapa/rjanapa/Dropbox.md

 5. ACID-ity is required.
 Atomicity, Consistency, Isolation and Durability of all file operations should be guaranteed.<br> https://database.guide/what-is-acid-in-databases/ <br>
 6. Our system should support offline editing.
 Users should be able to add/delete/modify files while offline, and as soon as they come online, all their changes should be synced to the remote servers and other online devices.<br>

+Atomicity
+Atomicity means that you guarantee that either all of the transaction succeeds or none of it does.
+You don’t get part of it succeeding and part of it not.
+If one part of the transaction fails, the whole transaction fails.
+With atomicity, it’s either “all or nothing”.

+Consistency
+This ensures that you guarantee that all data will be consistent.
+All data will be valid according to all defined rules, including any constraints, cascades, and triggers that have been applied on the database.

+Isolation
+Guarantees that all transactions will occur in isolation.
+No transaction will be affected by any other transaction.
+So a transaction cannot read data from any other transaction that has not yet completed.

+Durability
+Durability means that, once a transaction is committed, it will remain in the system – even if there’s a system crash immediately following the transaction.
+Any changes from the transaction must be stored permanently.
+If the system tells the user that the transaction has succeeded, the transaction must have, in fact, succeeded.

 <b>Extended Requirements</b><br>

 The system should support snapshotting of the data, so that users can go back to any version of the files.